thwbecker/interact/README.md

      by the boundary conditions, and not only b as one might think!
      OFF by default, if switch is set will be ON.

-* -r  attempts to restart a loading simulation model run based on previous results
+ -r  attempts to restart a loading simulation model run based on previous results
      WARNING: all result files will be overwritten NOT appended, so save before.
-     For this to work, `geom.in` and `bc.in` (and possibly `fsi.in` and `fp.in`
+     For this to work, "geom.in" and "bc.in" (and possibly "fsi.in" and "fp.in"
      should not be substantially changed.

-     Slip events from the previous run in the format as in the output file `events.bin` will be read in from the restart event file `restart.events.bin`
+     Slip events from the previous run in the format as in the output file "events.bin" will be read in from the restart event file "restart.events.bin"

-* -sn will print NaN values in displacement and stress outputs of the one-step calculation.
+ -sn will print NaN values in displacement and stress outputs of the one-step calculation.
      Normally, those locations (end patch/segments) yielding one or more inf values in the stress matrix or the displacement vector will be omitted during output.
      OFF by default, if switch is set will be ON.

-* -pc will print the global coordinates if fault-local planes are chosen for bulk stress and displacement output (-1 or -2 for o in zmin zmax o), writes xyz to `plane.xyz` ON by default, if switch is set will be OFF.
+ -pc will print the global coordinates if fault-local planes are chosen for bulk stress
+     and displacement output (-1 or -2 for o in zmin zmax o), writes xyz to "plane.xyz" ON by default, if switch is set will be OFF.

-* -sv uses SVD solver for the unconstrained A x = b system.
+ -sv uses SVD solver for the unconstrained A x = b system.
      This approach should reliably find the least-squares minimum norm solution if the A matrix is singular.
      Note that LU can be orders of magnitude faster than SVD but use caution.
      If non-negative solutions are sought (as for specified slip directions), the program will automatically default back to the NNLS solver.

-* -sl uses LU solver for the unconstrained A x = b system (default).
+ -sl uses LU solver for the unconstrained A x = b system (default).
      LU can be orders of magnitude faster than SVD, but use caution.
      If non-negative solutions are sought (as for specified slip directions), the program will automatically default back to the NNLS solver.

-* -d  run in debug mode
+ -d  debug output, if you want extra checks, compile with -DDEBUG
      OFF by default, if switch is set will be ON.

+ -fpetsc    force Petsc solvers even for serial runs (else LAPACK for LU)

+ -ps Change the default 2-D elastic approximation for segments from plane-strain to plane-stress.
+     OFF by default, if switch is set will be ON.

+ -hp run a 2-D plane strain calculation in a half-plane (y<=0) instead of plane
+     OFF by default, if switch is set will be ON.

-* -h  prints out this help message and exits to the operating system
+ -h  prints out this help message and exits to the operating system

-(c) Thorsten Becker, thwbecker@post.harvard.edu, 1999 - 2025)
+(C) Thorsten Becker, thwbecker@post.harvard.edu, 1999 - 2026)
     interact - boundary element code for elastic half-spaces 3-D quad dislocationS based on Okada (BSSA, 1992).
     3-D triangular dislocations based on Nikkhoo and Walter (GJI, 2015).
+    Triangular dislocations integration modifications based on Noda (EPS, 2025).
     2-D segment slip solution from Crouch and Starfield (1973).
     May include routines based on copyrighted software of others.
     Distributed under the GNU public license, see "COPYING".